pmanojlovic/flint/docs/quickstart/deployment.md

 where you put an appropriate IP address or fully qualified hostname of the server running the `prefect` service as outline above.
 The `prefect` client that will be running the workflow (e.g. the main `python` process) will communicate with the RESTful API endpoint established above.
 Should you be using the `prefect` cloud there will be an `API` token that should be set instead.
 Refer to the official set of `prefect` docs for further information.

-Throughout `flint` we have configured `prefect` to use `dask` as its compute backend. `prefect` sits on top of `dask` to provide an additional set of event based triggers, but under the hood distributed task execution relies on `dask` infrastructure.
+Throughout `flint` we have configured `prefect` to use `dask` as its compute backend. `prefect` sits on top of `dask` to provide an additional set of event based triggers and workflow observatibility, but under the hood distributed task execution relies on `dask` infrastructure.
 The `dask.distributed` schedular is responsible for coordinating the execution of tasks among a workflow, and it may be configured to run on many different platforms.
 Typically, most `flint` workflows to-date have been run on HPC systems controlled by `SLURM`.
 Through the `dask_jobqueue` package `flint` can be configured to execute its workflows seamlessly on such a platform strictly through a single configuration file.
 Below is an example of a YAML file that could be provided to `flint` to establish a set of workers using a `SLURMCluster` object.

 ```yaml
 cluster_class: "dask_jobqueue.SLURMCluster"